srvrco/getssl/README.md

 ## Features
 * **Bash** - It runs on virtually all unix machines, including BSD, most Linux distributions, MAC OSX.
 * **Get certificates for remote servers** - The tokens used to provide validation of domain ownership, and the certificates themselves can be automatically copied to remote servers (via ssh, sftp or ftp for tokens).
 The script doesn't need to run on the server itself.
-This can be useful if you don't have access to run such scripts on the server itself, as it's a shared server for example.
+This can be useful if you don't have access to run such scripts on the server itself, e.g. if it's a shared server.
 * **Runs as a daily cron** - so certificates will be automatically renewed when required.
 * **Automatic certificate renewals**
 * **Checks certificates are correctly loaded**.
 After installation of a new certificate it will test the port specified ( see [Server-Types](#server-types) for options ) that the certificate is actually being used correctly.